-Alistair was introduced to triathlon at a young age by his uncle, Simon Hearnshaw, who regularly competed in the sport.
+Alistair is a 35 gold medallist winner with 47 podiums and a gold medal in Rio and then going on to securing gold at London Olympic Games.
+It all started at a young age when he was introduced to triathlon at a young age by his uncle, Simon Hearnshaw, who regularly competed in the sport.
 As a junior, he was a successful fell and cross country runner, coming second in the Junior English Cross Country Championships and winning the Yorkshire County title on several occasions.

 In 2006, Brownlee left Girton College, Cambridge where he was reading medicine to move back to Yorkshire, focus on triathlon and study at University of Leeds.
 He is a member of the triathlon club based at Leeds Metropolitan University’s Carnegie High Performance centre.